You are here

 When should you begin researching programs?

 Start early!
-You will need to apply 1-1 ½ years before you want to attend.
-You need to give yourself time to study and complete admissions tests to ensure test scores arrive before the application deadline.
-You will also need to give your references time to write their recommendation letters.
+Some applications may open as early as one to one and a half years before you want to attend.
+You will need to give yourself enough time to apply, study and complete admission tests and give your references time to write their recommendation letters.

 Application deadlines for assistantships, scholarships and other financial aid may be different from the deadlines for program application materials.

 - Attend preview or visit days at the schools you are considering.
 If there are no scheduled preview days, schedule your own visit.
 Set up appointments ahead of time to talk with faculty, current students and graduate or professional school coordinators and to tour the campus and facilities.

 - Use graduate school search websites (e.g., petersons.com) or other websites such as the American Association of Medical Colleges (AAMC) to search for schools and programs.

 - Attend graduate and professional school fairs and information sessions.

 - Talk with your faculty advisor and other faculty and staff.

 - Seek out professionals currently working in your desired field and join professional organizations related to your field.